• Skip to main content

-Out of the roughly 700 people that have appeared on the Joe Rogan Experience podcast, it’s only natural that a few guests have since passed away.
-A total of 10 former JRE guests are deceased with four dying in 2018 alone.
+Out of the roughly 940 people that have appeared on The Joe Rogan Experience podcast, it’s only natural that a few guests have since passed away.
+A total of 15 former JRE guests are deceased with four dying in 2018 alone.
 The most common causes of death are cancer and suicide.
 Rest in peace to those JRE guests that are no longer with us.
 Their voices live on.

 John Witherspoon

-The most recent death among former JRE guests was stand-up comedian and actor John Witherspoon.
+John Witherspoon was a stand-up comedian and actor.
 He was best known for playing Ice Cube’s father in the Friday movies.
 Witherspoon died on October 29, 2019 due to cardiac arrest.
 He was 77 years old.

 Brody Stevens